mszegedy/plea/story/ch-8.md

 ---

+As Keleykh had grown over time, the amount of effort that its builders put into deconstructing the Traps varied.
+Some neighborhoods were unrecognizable as ever having had them, while others coexisted with them entirely peacefully, other than perhaps having swept away or buried any rubble.
+Spheres were built around, barrels were paved over, berms were given ramps, and the odd spikes, pipes, and staircases were kept as roadside ornaments the same way one might line streets with trees.
+As the rest of the world slowly adopted eco-urbanism and sought to make their cities greener, Keleykh enjoyed only a pale imitation of their ideas, colored with the palette of Western Siberian tastes.
+For all the pines and shrubs its builders could have kept, the periphery of Keleykh instead received a hundred whispering poles, a thousand giant needles, and many kilometers of concrete wall with a sinuous missing lower half.
+Pines were far easier and more useful to remove than concrete or steel.
+Not every neighborhood desired to be a quarry, especially with the possibility of releasing nightmares.

+One such nightmare was now making its way down the street, towards Lykov House.
+It called itself Sofia, although it sounded a little disappointed every time it introduced itself this way.
+It did not know it was a nightmare.
+Only Pyotr Lykov knew, on account of his mastery of the magic of minds and identities.

+If one paid only the barest attention to their surroundings, it was a nice street to be walking down.
+It was overgrown and shaded on both sides, it was adequately paved with suburban Keleykh's trademark mix of gravel, sand, and slush, and where the morning sun shone through the canopy, its weak glare painted the ground with rainbows.
+However, the shade and canopy came not from willows or pines, but from curved, rusted steel pincers the size of telephone poles, bowed over the road.
+They were unable to be mistaken as the ribcage of some ancient metal snake, either, for off the road were visible many similar arcs pointing in random directions, like the hairs of a burr.
+Here and there, curved red-black debris slept in puddles of slush, presumably former hairs plucked out and degraded across the centuries, although there were no identifiable broken stems where they could have connected.

+Travelling by the side of the road, Sofia had to frequently crouch down to get past the protrusions.
+She didn't want to touch them, as they were both dirty and of an unpleasant crumbling texture, but between having to touch them and losing her balance to fall in the slush, she vastly preferred the former.
+She wasn't sure by what means this road was supposed to be traversible.
+Neither cars nor sledges could fit through here, and pedestrians were not accomodated in the slightest.

+In the distance, well ahead of Lykov House but still at least a hundred meters away, Sofia could make out a mirage of Pyotr Lykov.
+She steeled herself and tried to recall everything she'd learned the previous night.
+She had thought that she'd had considerable intelligence on the Sump already, but next to Alexey and Artemis's knowledge it looked like meaningless hearsay.

-"What you don't immediately learn when you join the Sump," continued Alexey, "Is that rather than being built on… 'rationalism', as they call it… or on transhumanism, it's actually built very specifically on Pyotr Ivanovitch's fear of the end of the world.
+"What you don't immediately learn when you join the Sump," Alexey had said, "Is that rather than being built on… 'rationalism', as they call it… or on transhumanism, it's actually built very specifically on Pyotr Ivanovitch's fear of the end of the world.
 The _point_ of the Sump is to make other people as afraid of it as he is."

 The members of Alexey's audience not already familiar with Pyotr's eschatology did not immediately have a response to this.
 They each thought of possible ends for the world—meteors, destruction by gods, conquest by aliens or spirits, supervolcanoes, the death of the Sun—and privately wondered which of these Pyotr might consider particularly likely.

-"Is he afraid of the Rapture?" asked Sofia.
+"Is he afraid of the Rapture?"
+Sofia had asked.
 "I have heard the Sump is religious, but I was never informed that they were a Christian cult."

 "Of sorts," said Alexey.
 "Not the Christian Rapture in particular.
 But there's common elements, and I do wonder if one influenced the other."